MiVaVo/Speculation-and-volatility-of-cryptocurrencies/README.md

-# diplom_in_R
+# Code for my master's degree paper "Modeling of speculative processes in the cryptocurrency market"
 Master's degree paper in R and Python
-Modeling of speculative processes in the crypto currency market